625-777 Pacific St rezoning application

 What parcels will the City end up owning and what will be sold?

-SPYaletown asked almost 3 years ago
+SPYaletown asked over 3 years ago

 Once all four sites (A, B , C and D) have been rezoned, the Real Estate team will confirm direction with Council regarding whether to lease, sell or retain each site.